iBicha/playlet/docs/README.md

 ### WebServer

-Playlet lib comes equipped with a web server that runs on 8888 when the app starts.
+Playlet lib comes equipped with a web server that runs on port 8888 when the app starts.
 This server enables:

 - The communication between Playlet and [Playlet Web App](#playlet-web-app)
   - Through http calls, and even through web sockets for real time events
-  - Allows remotely casting videos, change preferences, etc
+  - Allows remotely casting videos, change preferences, etc.
 - Authentication using Invidious

-The web server runs on a continiously running [Task](https://developer.roku.com/en-ca/docs/references/scenegraph/control-nodes/task.md) and uses a middeware system to manage routes, serving static files, [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), and more
+The web server runs on a continiously running [Task](https://developer.roku.com/en-ca/docs/references/scenegraph/control-nodes/task.md) and uses a middeware system to manage routes, serve static files, [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), and more.

 #### Debug endpoints